PizzaPichael/computergrafik_kuer/README.txt

 - Portal: https://e7.pngegg.com/pngimages/601/839/png-clipart-blue-and-purple-vortex-illustration-portal-magic-animation-portal-purple-blue-thumbnail.png last accessed 26.01.2025
 - Milky way background/starmap_16k: https://svs.gsfc.nasa.gov/4851/ last accessed 26.01.2025
 - Stage texture wood_cabinet: https://polyhaven.com/a/wood_cabinet_worn_long last accessed 26.01.2025
-- Curtain rop teexture(not really the texture is used here, jsut the colour): https://polyhaven.com/a/wood_floor last accesed 26.01.2025
+- Curtain rope texture(not really the texture is used here, jsut the colour): https://polyhaven.com/a/wood_floor last accessed 26.01.2025

-Todo:
+TODO:
 - add spotlights for each of the instruments when they are on stage
 - Ambient noise that fades out when the cord is pulled